siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/basis_opt.rst

 * **optimal_basis_block** class :py:class:`Dict <aiida.orm.Dict>`

-  Returning the optimal pao block, meaning the one that gives minimum basis enthalpy.
+  Returning the optimal pao block, meaning the one that gives the minimum of the monitored quantity.